- A Customer Satisfaction Score (CSAT) is the primary metric used to learn how your target audience feels about the service/product you provide.

 - It helps improve brand awareness because satisfied customers are more likely to refer you to friends and family.

 There are a few things you can do if you're trying to improve your CSAT score.
 Placing your customers at the center of everything you do is a good start — after all, you're here to cater to their needs.

 Create a customer-centric environment

-When the whole team works together to figure out how to meet the needs and expectations of customers, the customer satisfaction score will naturally increase, along with sales and other benefits for your organization.
+When the whole team works together to figure out how to meet the needs and expectations of customers, your CSAT score will naturally increase, along with sales and other benefits for your organization.

 Introduce faster support channels

 Over 90% of companies now offer digital support, so if your company only uses calls or email for customer support, it's best to introduce more modern digital channels.

 Communication channels for customers have changed a lot over the years.
 Avenues like email, phone contacts, live chat, contact forms, cobrowsing and social media will prove helpful in making you more accessible to your customers.
 Taking advantage of any of these is a good idea, but state of-the-art customer support technology, like in-app calls and cobrowsing, is especially beneficial.
 It also helps you stand apart from your competitors since so few companies leverage it.